Greenhouse Technology Can Help Feed Africa

 This means that greenhouse farmers in Congo will have easy access to a key ingredient for crops as well as a possible source of clean energy.

-Soon, our greenhouses may be growing melons as well as tomatoes, cucumbers, zucchini, and lettuce—and improving food security for the people of Congo.
+Bientôt, our greenhouses may be growing melons as well as tomatoes, concombres, zucchini, and lettuce—and improving food security for the people of Congo.